CraftAcademyLabs/coach-guides/weeks/week_2.md

-Acceptance-Unit Test Cycle with Rails (individual assignment) Monday half of Tuesday Legacy Code challenge (Team assignment- Teams of 4) Tuesday - rest of the week Get the cohort to create a Rails application that can be used throughout the rest of the bootcamp
+Acceptance-Unit Test Cycle with Rails (individual assignment) Monday half of Tuesday Legacy Code challenge (Team assignment- Teams of 4) Tuesday - rest of the week Get the cohort to create a Rails application that can be used throughout the rest of the bootcamp.

+- change the name of the databases to avoid conflict

 ### Learning objectives
 **EXPAND**